 Both LifeLock and IdentityForce provide you with up to $1 million in insurance coverage related to the costs you will encounter while trying to restore your identity.
 This money is helpful in hiring lawyers and financial professionals to work on various aspects of restoring your identity.

 This insurance money also helps you with any wages you lose while being unable to work during the time you are trying to restore your identity.
-Should you need child care while trying to restore your identity, the insurance money also will reimburse you with both services.
+Should you need child care or elder care while trying to restore your identity, the insurance money also will reimburse you with both services.

 Should you lose personal funds to the identity thief, LifeLock offers you between $25,000 and $1 million in compensation, depending on your subscription tier.